-These days, FOMO tends to be triggered when people are on social media overload.
+These days, FOMO can often be triggered when people are on social media overload.
 For example, it can understandably be difficult to scroll through picture after picture of your friends on the beach while you’re sitting in a dark, windowless classroom for hours on end.
-FOMO researchers have found that people who experience frequent and intense feelings of missing out tend to be more connected to social media, phones, and email.
-They may also be more extrinsically motivated — for example, studying for a test because they want a good grade rather than because they are passionate about the material — or they may have tendencies to be easily bored or distracted.
+FOMO is still a pretty new research topic, but some FOMO researchers have found that people who experience frequent and intense feelings of missing out tend to be more connected to social media.
+They may also be more extrinsically motivated — for example, studying for a test because they want a good grade rather than because they're passionate about the material.
 For college students in particular, transitioning to a new environment with new people might bring some of these behaviors or feelings to the surface.

-While FOMO isn’t actually diagnosable — and there are no real “treatments” — it can nonetheless feel distressing.
+While FOMO isn’t actually diagnosable — and there are no real treatments — it can nonetheless feel distressing.
 But, never fear!
-Whether excessive exposure to social media is the cause or whether it’s just all that chatter around the proverbial water cooler, here are a few ways you can start to turn the tables on FOMO:
+Whether excessive exposure to social media is the cause or whether it’s just all that chatter around the proverbial water cooler, there are a few ways you can start to turn the tables on FOMO:

 - Do you.
 In other words, be yourself!
-Consider making a list of things that you enjoy and that make you happy, including people with which you enjoy spending time.
+Consider making a list of people who make you happy and how you enjoy spending your time.
 Do you prefer to stay in and bake cookies over going to a party?
-Or would you rather go to a museum than to the mall?
-Remember that it’s ok if you don’t have the same experiences as everyone else, as long as what you’re doing makes you happy!
+Or would you rather go to a museum than to a concert?
+It’s okay if you don’t have the same experiences as everyone else, as long as what you’re doing makes you happy!

-- Look out for the green-eyed monster (a.k.a. jealousy).
+- Look out for the green-eyed monster (also known as jealousy).
 Some research suggests that constantly tracking what other people are doing on social media might increase jealousy, which may then increase feelings of depression or the feeling that life is unfair.
-Consider reading Struggling with low self-esteem in the Go Ask Alice! archives for some tips on keeping the green-eyed monster at bay and increasing self-confidence.

 - Take it one day at a time.
-If your FOMO seems to be brought on by a recent transition — going to college, moving to a new place, etc. — remember to give yourself a little time and space to adjust.
+If your FOMO seems to be related to a recent transition — going to college, moving to a new place, etc. — remember to give yourself a little time and space to adjust.
 You might doubt whether you made the right choice, or if you’ll make friends; you may even question whether you’ll succeed.
-These are all normal feelings, and research suggests that FOMO amongst college students might be related to the desire to be autonomous or feel competent in a new environment.
+These are all common feelings, and some research suggests that FOMO amongst college students might be related to the desire to be autonomous or feel competent in a new environment.
 As you settle into your new space (literally and figuratively), feelings of jealousy, inadequacy, or anxiety about missing out may start to fade.